olivierxatart/Soccer-Player-Minutes-Projection/README.md

 For example, if a young player played very few minutes in one season but became a regular starter the following season, the model should recognize that the more recent season is more relevant for predicting the player’s future role.

 To account for this, I created lagged variables, meaning that each player’s previous-season statistics were used as predictors for their next-season minutes.

 ---

-## Dataset Description

-My dataset was organized at the player-season level, meaning that each row represented one player in one league season.

-One issue I encountered was that some players transferred clubs during the same season.
-This created duplicate player-season rows because the same player could appear once for each club they played for.
-To solve this, I merged those rows into one player-season observation.
-For the player’s team, I assigned the club where the player played the most minutes that season.

-I also added team-level information from league tables for each season.
-This allowed me to include team context, such as team strength and performance, alongside individual player statistics.

----